blinklabs-io/docs/src/content/docs/guides/bursa/005-hash-commands.md

 ---
-title: Command Line Guide
+title: Hash Command Line Guide
-description: Bursa Command Line Guide.
+description: Bursa Command Line Guide for Generating Cryptographic Hashes used in Cardano.
 ---

 There are currently 7 categories of commands that Bursa can run which makes it a power tool for Cardano users.